Job openings in Program 1

 Combination of established chromatographic methods – gas chromatography, thin-layer chromatography, liquid chromatography, supercritical fluid chromatography – for selected use cases, e. g. identification of bioactive compounds after bioautography, identification of unknown peaks in gas chromatography

-Main supervisor: Univ.-Prof. Thomas Rosenau
+Main supervisor: Univ.-Prof. Thomas Roesenau

 Location: BOKU University (UFT Tulln)